satra/NiPyPe-Paper/nipype_paper.rst

 ~~~~~~~

 We present an extensible framework for creating Interfaces and Workflows
 for neuroimaging data processing.
-Community based open in nature
+An open, community-driven development
-development provides flexibility required in scientific use.
+philosophy provides flexibility required to address the diverse needs in
-Prototyping, algorithm comparison and parameter space exploration are
+neuroimaging analysis.
+Prototyping, algorithm comparison and parameter
-some of the core design features.
-Our framework also improves
+space exploration are some of the core design features.
+Our framework
-reproducibility by providing provenance tracking.
-Exchangibility of
+also improves reproducibility by providing provenance tracking.
-pipelines created using NiPyPe stimulates collaboration in the broader
+Exchangibility of pipelines created using NiPyPe stimulates
-neuroimaging community.
+collaboration in the broader neuroimaging community.

 Acknowledgements